99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   based on a region, you can create a mapping that uses the region name as a key and contains the values you want to specify for each specific region
 - outputs: output the vars such as VPC ID and subnet ID to network stack
-- conditions: control the creation of res. based on conditions ex: what region u deploy in
+- conditions: control the creation of res. based on conditions ex: what region you deploy in (Parameters section can't be associated with Conditions)
 - Instrinct functions (the most important):
   - Ref: returns the instance ID
   - GetAtt: returns the value of a specific attribute, ex: when creating and EBS vol you want to get the AZ of the EC2